RADICLDefense/full-stack-web-coding-exercise/README.md

 ## About This Exercise

-This is a take-home coding exercise for our **Fullstack Developer II** position.
+This is a take-home coding exercise for our **Fullstack Developer** position.
 You'll be building a cybersecurity operations dashboard using this existing full-stack application as your foundation.

 **What's already here:**
 - Working React frontend (with example components)